watahari/GCalJSON/README.md

 # GCalJSON

 GCalJSON is a lightweight Go API that retrieves events from Google Calendar and returns them in JSON format—specifically structured for Grafana's Business Calendar Plugin.
-It fetches upcoming events, caches them for a configurable duration, and provides detailed logging and graceful shutdown for robust production use.
+It fetches events for the previous, current, and next month, caches them for a configurable duration, and provides detailed logging and graceful shutdown for robust production use.

 ## Features